Qcent/README-generator/README.md

 [![App Demo](https://res.cloudinary.com/marcomontalbano/image/upload/v1634443246/video_to_markdown/images/google-drive--1mgXmWSktuPyuSB_SuYZMKyVrdvClRZyp-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://drive.google.com/file/d/1mgXmWSktuPyuSB_SuYZMKyVrdvClRZyp/view?usp=sharing "README.md Generator Demo")

 Once you have completed all questions your README.md will be created in the project's `./dist/` folder.

+### *Notes:
+* Because the Inquirer module only excepts single line input a line return can be inserted into your response by entering  a space followed by two consecutive back slahes. ` \\`
+* A license is required to be entered.
+You may choose from a list of preselected licenses, Search for one by name through the GitHub License API , or Manually enter your own License Info

 ## Credits
 This projects would not have been possible without the generous development efforts behind the following projects: